SQL data types

 uint2 Small unsigned integer 2 Named 123

-uint4 uint Unsigned integer 4 Named 123
+uint4 Unsigned integer 4 Named 123

 uint8 Large unsigned integer 8 Named 123